elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-importance-of-time-management-in-achieving-academic-success.md

 url: /learn/education-studies/questions/what-is-the-importance-of-time-management-in-achieving-academic-success
 score: -1.0
 related_article1:
-    id: 165884
+    id: 165887
-    title: What are the key stages of academic progression in a university setting?
+    title: >-
+        How does lifelong learning contribute to the development of a research community?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-stages-of-academic-progression-in-a-university-setting
+    url: /learn/education-studies/questions/how-does-lifelong-learning-contribute-to-the-development-of-a-research-community
 related_article2:
-    id: 165900
+    id: 165887
-    title: What are effective study techniques for exam preparation?
+    title: >-
+        How does lifelong learning contribute to the development of a research community?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-effective-study-techniques-for-exam-preparation
+    url: /learn/education-studies/questions/how-does-lifelong-learning-contribute-to-the-development-of-a-research-community
 related_article3:
-    id: 165903
+    id: 165904
-    title: What are the benefits of developing transferable skills such as problem-solving and decision-making?
+    title: >-
+        How does self-directed learning enhance independent research skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-developing-transferable-skills-such-as-problemsolving-and-decisionmaking
+    url: /learn/education-studies/questions/how-does-selfdirected-learning-enhance-independent-research-skills
 related_article4:
-    id: 165893
+    id: 165884
-    title: How can presentation skills be enhanced through the use of visual aids?
+    title: >-
+        What are the key stages of academic progression in a university setting?
     subject: Education Studies
+    url: /learn/education-studies/questions/what-are-the-key-stages-of-academic-progression-in-a-university-setting
+related_article5:
+    id: 165897
+    title: >-
+        How does literary criticism contribute to the analysis of cultural artefacts?
+    subject: Education Studies
-    url: /learn/education-studies/questions/how-can-presentation-skills-be-enhanced-through-the-use-of-visual-aids
+    url: /learn/education-studies/questions/how-does-literary-criticism-contribute-to-the-analysis-of-cultural-artefacts
 ---

 &nbsp;